jdisho/ScrollableStackView/README.md

 # ScrollableStackView
 A simple class that leverages the power of Auto Layout to make `UIStackView` scrollable.

-- 📚 A normal `UIStackView`, but scrollable.
+- 📚 Acts as a normal `UIStackView`, but scrollable.
+- 📖 Subclassed from `UIScrollView` and uses `UIStackView` under the hood.
 - 👶 Easy-to-understand codebase (< 100 lines of code)
 - 🎉 No external dependencies.